sciapp/sampledb/docs/developer_guide/configuration.rst

      - The DN of an LDAP user to use when searching for other users (optional)
    * - SAMPLEDB_LDAP_PASSWORD
      - The password for the user identified by SAMPLEDB_LDAP_USER_DN (optional)
+   * - SAMPLEDB_JUPYTERHUB_URL
+     - The base URL of a JupyterHub server with support for notebook templates (optional)